 As in Section \ref{unitarygroupPEL}, let $\Sigma = \{\sigma\in\Sigma_\K\ : \ \grp_\sigma\in\Sigma_p\}$.
 This is a CM type for $\K$.
 Throughout the remainder of this section, we take $\chi:\K^\times\backslash \A_\K^\times\rightarrow \C^\times$ to be a unitary character such that $\chi_\infty = \otimes_{\sigma\in\Sigma}\chi_\sigma$ is given by

 where $k = \left(k_\sigma\right)\in\Z^\Sigma_{\geq 0}$, and $(\nu_\sigma)\in \Z^{\Sigma}$.

-For the remainder of this section, we choose specific local Siegel-Weil sections $f_v\in I_v(\chi_v,s)$ and compute the corresponding local zeta integrals (whose product is the Euler product of the global zeta function discussed at the beginning of this section).
+For the remainder of this section, we choose specific local Siegel--Weil sections $f_v\in I_v(\chi_v,s)$ and compute the corresponding local zeta integrals (whose product is the Euler product of the global zeta function discussed at the beginning of this section).